srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ```

 ## Running Smoke Tracking Controller:
-"Quick start" added some lines to "~/.bashrc" to complete the sourcing of the repo and adding write permissions to the appropriate serial port for communicating with the drone Pixhawk via Mavros.
-This means the code is ready to run upon opening the terminal and can simply be launched with a single command, e.g.:
+The "Quick Start" setup automatically adds necessary lines to ~/.bashrc to source the repository and grant write permissions to the required serial port for communicating with the Pixhawk through MAVROS.
+With this configuration, the code is ready to run as soon as a terminal opens.
+You can start it with a single command:
 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking smoke_track_jetson.launch
 ```

-By deafult, the controller node runs the PID (Proportional–Integral–Derivative) controller.
-To change to the DRL (Deep Reinforcement Learning) controller, the controller has to passed as an argument.
+By default, the controller node operates with the PID (Proportional–Integral–Derivative) controller.
+To switch to the DRL (Deep Reinforcement Learning) controller, specify the controller type as an argument.

-For PID controller:
+For the PID controller:
 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking smoke_track_jetson.launch controller:=PID
 ```
-For DRL controller:
+For the DRL controller:
 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking smoke_track_jetson.launch controller:=DRL
 ```

-To troubleshoot, run each individual node scripts using rosrun command, each in a separate terminal.
+To troubleshoot, you can run each node individually in separate terminals using the rosrun command:

 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking mavros-telem-drone.launch